Our Strawberry Rhubarb Pie Recipe always makes an appearance as one of the first signs of Spring!

 How to make the best strawberry rhubarb pie recipe….

 I usually refrigerate all fruit pies.
 The strawberry rhubarb pie filling might start to thin if left out in a warm room, so I like to keep it in the refrigerator and then take it out about 15 minutes before serving.
+Just cover the top in plastic wrap to keep it from drying out.

 Pure ambrosia!
 A sweet and tart combination, juicy strawberries and soft ripe rhubarb with just the right amount of sugar.